Meeting room readiness

 Minimal ($600-1k), Recommended ($2.8-4.2k), Premium ($6.5-9k).

-Space is acoustically reasonable but not conference-ready.
+Space is acoustically reasonable but not meeting-ready.
 A complete AV system is required if the room is repurposed.

 Balanced upgrades that lift clarity and conferencing coverage without overbuilding.